-I know, that sounds terribly ambitious.
-But here is what I will be launching next month.
 I will be doing a character quality study based Bible curriculum next year with my kids – and here’s why.

 1. My kids are fairly familiar with the timeline of Bible stories and now I want to go deeper into those Bible stories.

 2. I want a Bible curriculum that will last a maximum of 30 minutes a day.

 I know point two may sound odd to you, but here’s my reason for that.
 I want to be able to leave time for table discussion and for maybe getting creative with what we do…add in a supplemental book or story.